fusionjs/fusionjs.github.io/documentation/docs/getting-started/create-a-project.md

 # Create a project

-Make sure you have reviewed the [required knowledge](/docs/getting-started/required-knowledge/) section and [set up your environment](/docs/getting-started/environment-setup/) prior to starting project development.
+Make sure you have reviewed the [required knowledge](/docs/getting-started/required-knowledge/) section prior to starting project development.

 ## Using yarn create